- Eat & Drink

 Visit Buffalo Niagara continues to monitor public health advisories, policies and protocols in an effort to ensure visitors’ health and well-being — your safety is our community’s highest priority!
 Many of the socially-distanced diversions, virtual experiences and self-guided walking tours listed here can still be enjoyed if you’re not ready to resume in-person and group activities.

 We’re ready to welcome you back whenever you are ready to start traveling again.
 Be well and stay healthy!

 — Your Friends in Buffalo

-In order to limit the further spread of coronavirus, the U.S. has reached agreements with both Canada and Mexico to close all borders to non-essential travel through October 21, 2020.
+In order to limit the further spread of coronavirus, the U.S. has reached agreements with both Canada and Mexico to close all borders to non-essential travel through December 21, 2020.